Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: Introduction

-The Saraswat model provides an interesting example in which above the UV cut-off scale of an EFT bounded by the mWGC \eqref{eq:mWGCbound}, another EFT takes over the description.
-If we assume that the mWGC$=$DC conjecture applies here, the $U(1)\times U(1)$ High Energy EFT should have the tower of light states.
-This is the theme we investigate in this article.
-The composite nature of the CMM naturally gives rise to the tower of low-energy excitations.
-We will xamine the parameter dependence of the energy spectrum of these excitations, anticipating that the large or small values of these parameters correspond to the boundary of the moduli space of a UV theory, as in eq.~\eqref{eq:e}.
+The Saraswat EFT provides an interesting example in which above the UV cut-off scale of an EFT bounded by the mWGC \eqref{eq:mWGCbound}, another EFT takes over the description.
+What we would like to test in this article is whether the mWGC$=$DC conjecture applies to the Low Energy EFT: whether its UV description, the $U(1)\times U(1)$ High Energy EFT, has the tower of light states predicted by the DC.
+In other words, we would like to examine whether the WGC respected by the Low Energy EFT implies the tower of light states in the High Energy EFT through the WGC$=$DC, starting from the EFT that respects the WGC.
+Indeed, the composite nature of the CMM naturally gives rise to the tower of low-energy excitations.
+We will examine the parameter dependence of the energy spectrum of these low-energy excitations, anticipating that the large or small values of these parameters correspond to the boundary of the moduli space of a UV theory, as in eq.~\eqref{eq:e}.
 It should be noticed that while in the original DC, the tower of light states that appears as we approach the boundary of the moduli space propagates in 4D space-time, here, the low-energy excitations are localized on the CMM.
 However, as the localized energy contributes to the mass when looked from a distance, we think it natural to extend the DC to include such localized excitations in the predicted tower at the boundary of the moduli space.
-In the following, we will discuss this theme in depth.
+In the following, we examine this theme in depth.